About Us | Urban Education Leaders Program | Organization and LeadershipSkip to content Skip to main navigation

-Welcome to the Urban Education Leaders Program (UELP) at Teachers College, Columbia University.
+Welcome to Urban Education Leaders Program (UELP) at Teachers College, Columbia University.
 We appreciate your interest in our program and the study and practice of education leadership.
 No work is more enduring than providing young people with high quality education, and never has the need for excellence in education leadership been more urgent.

 UELP is an Ed.D. program that integrates theory and research with practice-based experience to afford aspiring and current school district leaders the knowledge, skills and habits of mind that school superintendents and other district-level leaders need in order to excel.
 Under the guidance of dedicated Teachers College faculty, our students conduct deep and meaningful research that contributes to the knowledge base on urban education.
 Continuing TC’s longstanding commitment to social justice, UELP students engage actively with the most persistent and pressing problems of practice in our profession and prepare to make a real difference in the lives of children and families.